xetsue/erasure/README.md

 B. Download the [Portable Version](https://github.com/xetsue/erasure/blob/main/.archive/1.index.html) `Without ONNX` and open in any browser.

 C. [ONNX Version](https://github.com/xetsue/erasure/archive/refs/heads/main.zip) .
-> Unzip anywhere, open folder, Right-click in the index.html folder, open in terminal, and run `python -m http.server 8000`
+> Unzip anywhere, open folder, Right-click in the index.html folder, open in terminal, and run `python server.py`~

->The app should now be accessible on http://localhost:8000 in your browser.
+>The app should now be accessible on http://localhost:8000 or 8001 in your browser.

 >Normally, this app can be downloaded offline and run by simply opening the index.html in any browser.